Relativity

 Combining the equations gives:

-The observer in K sees lengths in the other frame in the direction of motion contracted.
+The observer in K sees lengths in the K' frame in the direction of motion contracted and the observer in K' sees the lengths in the K frame contracted in the direction of motion.

 Lorentz Transforms